hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 * U﻿SA:  https://us1.data.cloud.hpe.com
 * A﻿PJ:   https://jp1.data.cloud.hpe.com

-I﻿f I want to have a list of storage systems, that I have access to on the DSCC, then I can use the *Invoke-SystemList* API endpoint as given in the following example:
+I﻿f you want to have a list of storage systems that you have access to on the DSCC, you can use the *Invoke-SystemList* API endpoint as shown in the following example:

 ```powershell
 try {